 At that price it is targeting executives, lawyers and bankers who regularly swap market sensitive information on mergers and lawsuits, and for whom privacy is worth paying for.

-Eavesdropping equipment, available for around 100,000 euros (RM450,000), is officially only available to government agencies, but suspected criminals have also been able to obtain it, Gonggrijp said.
+Eavesdropping equipment, available for around 100,000 euros, is officially only available to government agencies, but suspected criminals have also been able to obtain it, Gonggrijp said.

-The strong encryption standards used by Cryptophone can already be applied in e-mail and other computer applications.
+The strong encryption standards used by Cryptophone can already be applied in e-mail and other computer and network monitoring applications.
 The advent of more powerful handheld devices such as the Microsoft-based handheld computer phones has allowed Cryptophone to offer the same level of security on mobile phones.
+Local Server Network protocols are used as well in this industry to further sniff protocols and monitor them via SNMP and WMI.

 But the high price of the device means few will be able to buy it.